codacy/docs/docs/repositories/commits.md

 ## Diff tab

 The **Diff** tab displays the differences in each file that was changed in the {{ page.meta.page_name }}.
-The background of the lines that are different depend on the change:
+The background of the changed lines depends on the change:

 -   **Red**: Deleted line
--   **Yellow**: Original version of a changed line with the updated characters highlighted in red
+-   **Yellow**: Old version of a changed line with deleted characters highlighted in red
--   **Pale green**: New version of a changed line with the updated characters highlighted in bright green
+-   **Pale green**: New version of a changed line with added characters highlighted in bright green
 -   **Bright green**: New line

 <!-- vale off -->